 (This Bad/Good/Splendid classification is borrowed from Lyn Dupré’s splendid book Bugs in Writing: A Guide to Debugging Your Prose, a classic and still relevant manual for technical writing in computer science.)

 Another good convention is to phrase the summary as an actual one-sentence question, then provide a longer-form rephrasing of the question in the body of the post.
-This works well on sites like Stack Overflow but less well on Piazza, which typically shows only three to five words.

 Bad: Is this right?